static-web-server/hyper-middleware/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in current work by you, as defined in the Apache-2.0 license, shall be dual licensed as described below, without any additional terms or conditions.

-Feel free to send some [Pull request](https://github.com/static-web-server/hyper-middleware/pulls) or [issue](https://github.com/static-web-server/hyper-middleware/issues).
+Feel free to send some [Pull request](https://github.com/static-web-server/hyper-middleware/pulls) or file an [issue](https://github.com/static-web-server/hyper-middleware/issues).

 ## License